Shenita-M/hungercaptainproject/README.md

-# Hunger Captain
+# Hunger Captian
 ```
-Hunger Captain , with a frontend built in React & Redux and a backend built in Django API.
+Hunger Captian , with a frontend built in React & Redux and a backend built in Django API.
 ```
 Check out [FRONTEND LIVE DEMO](https://frontend-hunger-captain.herokuapp.com/) here!!